Toby7658/History-Onics/README.md

 HistoryOnics is a tourist history website that focuses on each province of Ireland.
 The site aims to provide information about Irelands' history and interesting places to visit for both local and international tourists.
-The site provides maps and videos of each county, within each provence and links to social media for users to interact with the site.
+The site provides maps and videos of each county, within each province and links to social media for users to interact with the site.
 The User can also contact the site should they have more queries.

 ![Hero image](./assets/images/hero-image.jpeg)